vaduinc/reactnd-project-readable/README.md

 # Readable

 This project is composed by 2 modules; Frontend and API server.
-Please check the two next link to get the details of each.
+Please check the next two links to get the details of each.

 ## Frontend